allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 ## Hello domain!
 The domain that will serve us as a background will not be too complicated, but at the same time not simple enough to actually be able to capture the benefit for which it is worth investing more time and effort in writing tests that are clear and easy to develop further.

-For the purpose of presenting to you a domain that is neither too complicated nor too simple, I will use a model of a vinyl records online shop.
+For the purpose of presenting to you a domain that is neither too complicated nor too trivial, I will use a model of a vinyl records online shop.
 (I tried to create a domain which is universal and intuitive at the same time.)

 Let’s assume that we have the following very preliminary and explicitly written general business assumptions.